UnexpectedMaker/wopr/README.md

 Button 2 changes the current settings value

-HAXORZ edition also uses the 2 new buttons on the back to change settings value up and down Hold Button 1 to save settings.
+HAXORZ edition also uses the 2 new buttons on the back to change settings value up and down

+Hold Button 1 to save/exit settings.
 Display will show "saving..." when triggered.

 I any of the clock settings are changed (GMT or DTS) then the W.O.P.R. will restart after saving settings.